• >

 However, an adviser at a bank or building society will only be able recommend their own products.
 This means they can't advise on or suggest any mortgage deals available from other lenders.

-• If your mortgage application is more complex (for example, you have a poor credit history), they can advise you on what lenders may be more willing to consider you
+If your mortgage application is more complex (for example, you have a poor credit history), a mortgage broker can advise you on what lenders may be more willing to consider you

 How much do mortgage brokers charge?